MyPureCloud/user-provisioning-scripts-js/docs/introduction.md

 **Note**: In the diagram, along with each module we also list the Genesys Cloud JavaScript APIs we are going to use for that module.

+In addition to the modules, this developer starting guide include a glossary for many Genesys Cloud concepts.  **(Need a link to the glossary)**

 # Pre-requisites

 \